2018ik/2018ik.github.io/_wiki/trinity.markdown

 ## Background

 The **Divine Trinity** or Triune God is God Himself: the three hypostases of the Father, the Son, and the Spirit which have coexisted simultaneously from eternity to eternity.
 The Father, Son, and Spirit are all the same God (1 Pet.
 1:2; Heb 1:8; Acts 5:3-4), as God is only one (1 Cor.
 8:4; Isa 45:5), yet also three.
 This is a mystery which cannot be fully understood by man.
 Only the Father fully knows the Son and vice versa (Matt.
 11:27).

-But actually, God is triune not for human understanding, but for the dispensing of Himself into man as life that the Body of Christ may be built up as His expression and enlargement.
+The term "Trinity" is not directly mentioned in the Bible but was established by the early church fathers such as Tertullian, Origen, Athanasius, Basil and Augustine.
+Trinitarian theology served as a framework in which to study the Bible and to basic tenet of the Christian faith.
+Today, we see that God is triune not for human understanding, but for the dispensing of Himself into man as life that the Body of Christ may be built up as His expression and enlargement.

 ## Importance